A hajj closer to normal: 1 million Muslims begin pilgrimage

 This year's hajj also showcases de facto ruler Crown Prince Mohammed bin Salman's latest efforts to loosen social restrictions and transform the kingdom.
 Saudi Arabia officially began allowing women to perform the hajj without a male guardian, or “mahram," last year.

-The hajj in Islam is meant to be a great equalizer and unifier among Muslims.
-Pilgrims wear simple clothing: For men, it’s typical to wear a white draping garment, while women wear conservative dress and headscarves, forgoing makeup, nail polish and perfume to draw closer to God.
+The hajj is meant to be a great equalizer and unifier among Muslims.
+Pilgrims wear simple clothing: For men, it’s typical to wear a white draping garment, while women wear conservative dress and headscarves, forgoing makeup, nail polish and perfume to draw closer to Allah.

 But even Mecca cannot escape the world’s wealth gaps: The well-heeled may pay some $3,000 a night for five-star hotels overlooking the Kaaba.
 For most people, however, the pilgrimage means sleeping in simple accommodations or on the ground around the mosque to perform daily prayers ahead of the hajj.